ggreer/memex_trails/README.md

+### Development status: Not at all ready.
+Don't even try to use this.

 > Arthur: The subject's mind can always trace the genesis of the idea.
 True inspiration is impossible to fake.
 > Cobb: That's not true.